chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     return {"id": item_id, "price": 35.4, "is_active": True}
 ```

-Let run get method to get the field value, this time it will occur `Internal Server Error`, the reason is because in your Base Model add four fields, but I remove one field for name then it will raise error.
+Let's run the **get method** to get the field value, this time it will be `Internal Server Error`, the reason is that in your Base Model add four fields, but if I remove one field for the name then it will raise an error.

 ![MissingField_Get](img/missingField_Get.png)

 #### 3.3.3 Solution for fixing missing field

-To solve this problem, if you miss a field you can just add variable with `None`.This basically means assign a default value even if missing value.
-As in above Get example I omit name field, when I add `name: str=None`, this mean name default will be `None` if you don't enter that field.
+To solve this problem, if you miss a field you can just add a variable with `None`.This basically means assigning a default value even if missing value.
+As in the above Get example I omit the name field, when I add `name: str=None`, this means the name default will be `None` if you don't enter that field.

-Please refer below picture to me more clear understanding of the output.
+Please refer below picture to me more clearer understanding of the output.
 As you can see I omit the name, it will not occur Error, it will place missing field as `Null`.

 ![missing_None_responsemodel](img/responseModel_example.png)

-Let make summary with post and get when missing value:
+Let's make a summary with the post and get when the missing value:

 - POST requests:
   When using a POST request with a defined model, FastAPI expects the request body to contain data that matches the model's structure.
 If any required fields are missing, Pydantic validation will usually detect the error and provide a specific message indicating the missing field.